jhinderer717/react-gallery-public/README.md

 ## Usage

 Images stored within the app will be displayed.
 You can click the button which increases the count.
 The count for each image resets when the server resets.
-Clicking the image toggles the description and clicking the description toggles the image back.
+Clicking the image toggles the description.